padrinobook/padrinobook/chapters/creating_the_application.md

 [bulma](https://bulma.io/ "bulma") is an open source CSS framework based on Flexbox.
 It is designed to be 100% responsive for mobile devices.

 Padrino itself also provides built-in templates for common tasks done on web app.
 These [padrino-recipes](https://github.com/padrino/padrino-recipes "Padrino recipes") help you saving time by not reinventing the wheel.
-Thanks to [@wikimatze](https://twitter.com/wikimatze "@wikimatze"), we use his [bootstrap-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bootstrap_plugin.rb "bootstrap plugin") by executing:
+Thanks to [@wikimatze](https://twitter.com/wikimatze "@wikimatze"), we use his [bulma-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bulma_plugin.rb "bulma plugin") by executing:

 ```sh